cambridge-ceu/csd3/systems/ceuadmin.md

 The module is made visible through environment variable MODULEPATH.
 Note that there will be permission issue for a user, however, to make changes to `/usr/local/Cluster-Apps`.

 The module files are defined at **/usr/local/Cluster-Config/modulefiles/ceuadmin**.
-Most software use gcc/6; when required it can be enabled with `module load gcc/6`; however packages could also require `libgfortran.so.5` as in `gcc/9` -- as a compromise one can amend `.bashrc` to include lines such as `export LD_LIBRARY_PATH=/usr/local/software/master/gcc/9/lib64:$LD_LIBRARY_PATH`.
+Most software are now moved from gcc/6 to gcc/9; when required it can be enabled with `module load gcc/6`; however packages could also require `libgfortran.so.5` as in `gcc/9` -- as a compromise one can amend `.bashrc` to include lines such as `export LD_LIBRARY_PATH=/usr/local/software/master/gcc/9/lib64:$LD_LIBRARY_PATH`.

 ## Footnotes